rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 - Rueter, Jack 2009b:
 Is the “-msto/-mste” formant in Erzya anything more than a deverbal noun in the elative?
-Abstract for “Finiteness and Non%Finiteness” Conference in Tallinn, November 25, 2009.
+Abstract for “Finiteness and Non-Finiteness” Conference in Tallinn, November 25, 2009.

 - Rueter, Jack (Forthcoming):
 On quantification in Erzya.